SaibotMagd/dmtxSampleCreator/README.md

 ## version history

+### 0.3
+- use greyscale images to decrease the imagesize send to the server, it also speeds up the decoding
+- bugfix: deactivate camera after click on "link sample" button and after insert a link to the ELN (no matter independend of sucess)
+- known Bug: impossible to insert multiple links into an empty field without saving between inserts

 ### 0.2
 - bugfix: it now should read the cursor position (the correct cursor position should now be found and the link in the exact place (before and after blank characters are inserted & the link is always in its own line, because it is very long)
 - updated roadmap